 Suggested reading: Home defense at it’s finest

 Organization, keeping your supplies in the right place

 It amazes me when I hear some of my friends say that they bought something because they couldn’t find the original items they had.
 They end up having more than one item serving the same purpose, just because they are forgetting where stuff was left, last time it was used.
 If you are serious about prepping and if preparing on a budget is something you have to put in practice, “losing” stuff is not sustainable.
-You need to be organized because if you can’t find the tools or supplies you need during an emergency, they are pointless.
+You need to be organized and have everything labeled.
+If you can’t find the tools or supplies you need during an emergency, it’s pointless having them in the first place.
 You might as well throw them in the trash right now.
 Keep all your preparedness supplies organized and accessible.
 If you have to abandon your home in a hurry, you might not have the time to look for the items that will save your life.

 Preparing of the budget requires a lot of DIY projects

 Before you buy something you need, why not try and making it yourself?
 It is much cheaper to complete a project yourself with all the information available online.
 There are many preparedness projects that you can produce just by looking at YouTube videos.
 They will work just as efficiently as the ones that are store brought and they have an extra feature you can’t get at the store.
 They provide you with self-confidence and feeling that can’t be described in words, that feeling you get when you make something with your own hands.
 DYI projects will help you save money and everything that you put aside can be used in other areas of prepping.

 Money is an important factor when it comes to emergency preparedness.
 No matter how we approach this lifestyle, we will still need it in our journey to self-sufficiency.
 Preparing on a budget becomes easier if you manage to follow the techniques listed in this article.